-Spending a little more time with existing customers and dedicating resources to deepening those relationships can help you transition one-off customers into long-term, high-value accounts.
+Spending more time with existing customers and dedicating resources to deepening those relationships can help you transition one-off customers into long-term, high-value accounts.
 Done correctly, building this type of relationship can give you the first pick of jobs that the customer has to offer and may even lead to sole-source contract opportunities farther down the road.

-Research shows that nearly 75% of US customers consider experience a key factor in their purchasing decisions, and customers who have a great experience will pay more for it and stay loyal to the brand that provides it.
+Research shows that nearly 75% of US customers consider the experience a key factor in their purchasing decisions, and customers who have a great experience will pay more for it and stay loyal to the brand that provides it.

 And from the perspective of customer engagement and long-term profitability, delivering that level of attention when nobody else in the market is doing so can lead to massive rewards.

 2. Get Every Account on an Engaging Service Plan

 In many ways, developing a recurring revenue business for integration starts before you win an RFP or begin any contracted work.
 Your sales team needs to lay the groundwork for what happens after the job finishes.